luizmugnaini/luizmugnaini/README.txt

 - Performance-oriented low-level programming in general
 - Algebraic topology and differential geometry

-You can find more stuff about me in [my website](https://luizmugnaini.github.io).
+You can find more stuff about me in https://luizmugnaini.github.io